God, Man and the Future of the West

 What does it mean to be human?
 How do we understand our responsibilities to family, community, and nation?
 What inheritance must we transmit to contribute to the flourishing of Western and Jewish civilization?

-At the Blake Center—a stunning retreat in Connecticut dedicated to serious learning about the American Founding and Western Insert tradition—students will wrestle with the deepest theological and philosophical questions of our time.
+At the Blake Center—a stunning retreat in Connecticut dedicated to serious learning about the American Founding and Western tradition—students will wrestle with the deepest theological and philosophical questions of our time.
 Led by Tikvah’s Chief Educational Officer, Rabbi Mark Gottlieb, this institute explores the Jewish understanding of the human person, the relationship between tradition and freedom, the proper ordering of men and women in society, and our duty to preserve and renew what is sacred.
 Drawing from the Hebrew Bible, the insights of Jewish sages, and the great moral philosophers of the West, students will confront the urgent question: How do we live well in the modern age?

 This is an institute for students who refuse easy answers—who recognize that the recovery of the West begins with a recovery of moral clarity about the human condition itself.